tcmyths/tcmyths/docs/_myths/documentation-is-a-cost-center.md

 Prakash ([Technical Writing: 10 Myths and Facts (Part 1)]({{ site.mybaseurl }}/refs/technical-writing-10-myths-and-facts-part-1)) refutes this notion by listing several different ways that technical writers add value, but she does not offer any evidence supporting her claims.

-Hart ([Ten Technical Communication Myths]({{ site.mybaseurl }}/refs/ten-technical-communication-myths)) offers a longer list of technical-writer benefits that are attributed to several studies he cites, but admits that the accounting can be challenging.
+Hart ([Ten Technical Communication Myths]({{ site.mybaseurl }}/refs/ten-technical-communication-myths)) offers a longer list of technical-writer benefits that are attributed to several studies he cites (Ramey & Redish, 1995; Mead, 1998), but admits that the accounting can be challenging.
 He also observes that this myth is "something that others believe about us and something that we believe about ourselves," and that "it’s past time we began changing management perceptions so that they understand our true value."

 ## Survival tips